Sylvilagus palustris hefneri: Appearance

-The pelage of S. p. hefneri is short with dark brown fur and a greyish-white belly, and their tails are dark brown.
-S. p. hefneri is the smaller than the mainland marsh rabbit (S. p. palustris) and Upper Keys marsh rabbits (S. p. paludicola) and is distinguished by its dark fur.
+The pelage of S. p. hefneri is short with dark brown dorsal fur and greyish-white belly fur, and the tail is dark brown.
+S. p. hefneri is smaller than the mainland marsh rabbit (S. p. palustris) and Upper Keys marsh rabbits (S. p. paludicola) and is distinguished by its dark fur.
 S. p. hefneri also differs from S. p. palustris and S. p. paludicola in several cranial characteristics.
 The Lower Keys marsh rabbit has a shorter molariform tooth row, higher and more convex frontonasal profile, broader cranium, and elongated dentary symphysis.